Video for each year of Emily’s life cut to the #1 ARIA Single at the time of her birthday for that year.

 This is the sixth instalment for Emily and follows her at the age of five through to her sixth birthday.
-The #1 Single when she turned four was “Don’t Cha” by The Pussycat Dolls from her “PCD” album.
+The #1 Single when she turned five was “Don’t Cha” by The Pussycat Dolls from her “PCD” album.
 Unfortunately due to copyright the version of the video I have uploaded does not have the single playing, instead I have kept the original video sound in place.

 We were well settled into Heysen Street in Canberra by this time and so much of the video is Em playing in and around the house or doing different activities in Canberra.
 Her imagination is mainly on show as she role plays, dances and plays games.

 Her Baby Born Pram is on show early.
 She received this from her Nana for Christmas and it gave many years of enjoyment.

 Many family friends make appearances with Frank, the Glassocks, the Finley’s, her godmother Jane taking her for a pony ride and her uncle Cookie helping her learn to ride a bicycle.

 Her sporting career also started with her first season on Minkey Hockey and her roller blading.